News & Articles

 We’ve found that the major driver for belonging to an investment club is the members want to be able to take these skills back to their own kitchen table and apply them to their own family’s investment portfolio.
 Teaching their children how to invest (and properly manage the legacy portfolio they’re building for them) is a major motivator.

 Question: are you getting out of your investment club experience what you expected?
 If not, perhaps it’s because you’re missing the educational benefit of club membership that can only come from being an active participant in your club, equipped with the tools of the trade and skilled in their application.
-If you only have a club membership you’re missing access to the research resources, the data stream, the analysis tools and the lessons shared from the thousands other BetterInvesting investing clubs in the country that you can only get through having your own membership in BetterInvesting which includes subscribing to the online stock study tools.
+If you only have a club membership you’re missing access to the research resources, the data stream, the analysis tools, and the lessons shared from the thousands of other BetterInvesting investing clubs in the country that you can only get through having your own membership in BetterInvesting which includes subscribing to the online stock study tools.
 And you’re not bringing home to the kitchen table the skills and tools your family needs to achieve financial independence.
 Even worse, you won't be able to teach the next generation in your family how to save and invest.

 Would you like to find out more?
 Go to betterinvesting.org and explore their public website.
 View the free online stock study webinars that are posted there.
 Try out the online demo stock study tools.
 View the many YouTube videos posted by BetterInvesting.
-Perhaps the best way is to take advantage of your Chapter’s experience volunteers to visit your club and provide your members with hands on training on “all things investing.”
+Perhaps the best way is to take advantage of your Chapter’s experienced volunteers to visit your club and provide your members with hands-on training on “all things investing.”
 Just send us an email at email@example.com and we’ll get back to you.

 Questions or comments?
 Carolyn Fox, Director, Oklahoma Chapter at firstname.lastname@example.org